lilactown/helix-date-field-example/README.md

 If any of the text fields are malformed, then an error message should be shown directly below the invalid one explaining that the value isn't formatted correctly.
-The tex field should also have a red border.
+The text field should also have a red border.

 If the two text fields are not in ascending order, then an error should be shown beneath both text fields explaining the issue.
 Both text fields should have a